First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 KIM: Or what?

-TORRES: Maybe the Borg were defeated by an enemy even more powerful than they are.
+TORRES: Maybe the Borg were defeated by an enemy even more powerful

-JANEWAY: Tuvok, continue scanning for any Borg vessels in the vicinity, as well as any
+JANEWAY: Tuvok, continue scanning for any Borg vessels in the vicinity,

-other ships that might be more powerful.
-B'Elanna, you and the Doctor get started on that
+as well as any other ships that might be more powerful.
+B'Elanna, you

-autopsy.
-In the meantime, I think it would be a good idea to rendezvous with Commander
+would be a good idea to rendezvous with Commander Chakotay a little

 [Bunker]

-CHAKOTAY: Hello, anybody there?
+CHAKOTAY: Hello?
+Anybody there?
 Riley?

-CHAKOTAY: Riley!
+CHAKOTAY: Riley?
 What are you?
 Are you Borg?

 RILEY: We were Borg.

 RILEY: At Wolf 359.
 I was a science officer aboard the Roosevelt.
-Five years ago, our
+Five

-ship was damaged by an electro-kinetic storm.
-The next thing we knew, our link to the
+years ago, our ship was damaged by an electrokinetic storm.
+The next

-Collective was severed.
+thing we knew, our link to the Collective was severed.
 We were free!
-We could think for ourselves again, remember
+We

-our names, where we'd come from.
+could think for ourselves again, remember our names, where we'd come

 ORUM: It was like waking up from a long nightmare.
-We took what we thought we could use and
+We took what we

-transported ourselves here.
+thought we could use and transported ourselves here.

-taste of food.
+forgotten memories, the taste of food.

 ORUM: Our original skin pigmentation began to come back.
-Many of us were able to remove our
+Many of us

-RILEY: I was even lucky enough to get a prosthetic arm Orum created using Borg replication
+RILEY: I was even lucky enough to get a prosthetic arm Orum created

-equipment.
-In spite of how little we had it was a joyous, hopeful time.
+using Borg replication equipment.
+In spite of how little we had it was

 CHAKOTAY: And then?

-living among other cultures they didn't understand, or worse, species they'd been
+found they were living among other cultures they didn't understand, or

-taught to hate.
-They turned against one another, things became chaotic.
+worse, species they'd been taught to hate.
+They turned against one

 ORUM: The fighting, the raids.

 RILEY: But we're not all like that.
-Everything I told you about forming a
+Everything I told you about forming

-co-operative, building a new society, I meant it.
+a cooperative, building a new society, I meant it.

 ORUM: Riley is telling the truth, Commander Chakotay.
 Look at me.
 I was

 Romulan.
 I was taught to hate humans, the Federation.
-But Riley and I are
+But Riley and I

-friends now.
-I'm part of the co-operative.
+are friends now.
+I'm part of the cooperative.

 RILEY: Orum's our medic.
 He's the one who examined you.